tinacms/tina.io/content/guides/nextjs/adding-tina/project-setup.md

   }
 ```

-Now in the compoent props, `post.content` will continue to refer to the HTML content, but we can access the raw markdown from `post.rawMarkdownBody`.
+Now in the component props, `post.content` will continue to refer to the HTML content, but we can access the raw markdown from `post.rawMarkdownBody`.

 ### 2. Create a Side Effect to Transform the Markdown